 - We found there were systems to identify and follow up children living in disadvantaged circumstances and who were at risk, for example, children and young people who had a high number of accident and emergency (A&E) attendances.
-Records we looked at confirmed this. - All parents or guardians calling with concerns about a child under the age of 18 were offered a same day appointment when necessary.
+Records we looked at confirmed this. - We were told all parents or guardians calling with concerns about a child under the age of 18 were offered a same day appointment when necessary.
+However, patient feedback we viewed did not demonstrate this to always be the case.